The Apprentice (American TV series): Format

 The Apprentice is a reality competition show featuring season-long competitions.
 Each season begins with a new group of contestants vying to earn a place in one of the organizations run by the host.
 The contestants (who are referred to as "candidates") have come from business backgrounds in various enterprises, the backgrounds including real estate, accounting, restaurant management, management consulting, sales and marketing.

 During the show, the contestants live in a communal dwelling, a "penthouse suite", in New York City (save for Season 6 which took place in Los Angeles).
 The candidates are divided into two teams, treated as "corporations" within the show.
 These corporations select a name they are subsequently referred to through the rest of the show.
 Each week, the teams are assigned a task and required to select one of their members to lead the team as "project manager", who is to take responsibility for organizing the team and making executive decisions.
 Tasks are generally business oriented and tend to highlight one of several business skills.
 Tasks most commonly revolve around sales (selling the most items or earning the most money) and marketing (producing a specific marketing material or campaign that is judged by a company's executives).
 During the tasks, the teams are usually visited by one of the host's "advisors" for that week.
 Tasks typically last for one or two days.
-After the completion of the task, the teams meet with the host and his two advisers in "the boardroom".
+After the completion of the task, the teams meet with the host and the two advisers in "the boardroom".

-Boardroom meetings generally proceed in three stages.
-In the preliminary stage, all of the remaining candidates on both teams gather in the boardroom to be briefed on the task by the host and his advisors.
-Team members are asked about how the task went and whether there were any strong or weak players.
-Teams are sometimes asked to comment on materials or products produced by the opposing team.
-At the end of this stage, the host or his advisors reveal the results of the task and announce which team was the winner.
-The winning team wins a reward (usually a unique, luxurious experience) and are excused from the boardroom while the losing team returns to the boardroom for an elimination.
-In later seasons, winning teams have been permitted to view the next stage of the boardroom on the TV in their suite.
+Boardroom meetings on The Apprentice typically unfold in three stages.
+In the first stage, all remaining candidates from both teams gather in the boardroom, where the host and advisors brief them on the task.
+The team members discuss how the task went, identifying strong or weak performers, and may be asked to comment on the opposing team's materials or products.
+At the conclusion of this stage, the host or advisors reveal the task results and announce the winning team, who are rewarded with a luxurious experience and excused from the boardroom.
+In later seasons, the winning team is allowed to observe the next boardroom stage via a television in their suite.